brendatreto/PyBer_Analysis/README.md

 *Fig 2.
 PyBer Summary DataFrame*

-From this, we can see how th urban cities hold the majority of the rides (1,625), drivers (2,405) and fares ($39,854.38).
-However they have the lowest averages fares per ride ($24.53) and per rider ($16.57).
+From this, we can see how the urban cities hold most of the rides (1,625), drivers (2,405) and fares ($39,854.38).
+However, they have the lowest averages fares per ride ($24.53) and per rider ($16.57).
 This means that the user pays less for the service, but the drivers get less money for their work.
-Rural cities, on the other hand have a total of 125 rides and only 78 drivers; this means that they have less fares (compared to urban cities) but each ride has a higher average fare ($34.62) and each driver gets a higher fare per drive ($55.49).
+Rural cities, on the other hand have a total of 125 rides and only 78 drivers; this means that they have less fares (compared to urban cities), but each ride has a higher average fare ($34.62) and each driver gets a higher fare per drive ($55.49).

 ### Weekly fares by city type